Walt Disney Studios (Burbank): The Roy E. Disney Animation Building

 Formerly known as the Walt Disney Feature Animation Building, the Roy E. Disney building is the current home of Walt Disney Animation Studios, which sits to the south across Riverside Drive.
 It was designed by the firm Robert A.M.
 Stern Architects.
 Construction was completed in 1994.

 As noted above, in 1985, Disney Animation was moved out of the studio lot and into a cluster of old buildings in Glendale.
-During Michael Eisner's 1986 restructuring of The Walt Disney Company, the studio's animation division was spun off to officially create Walt Disney Feature Animation as a separate subsidiary of the company, and in 1995 it came back to Burbank when its new home opened.
+During Michael Eisner's 1986 restructuring of the Walt Disney Company, the studio's animation division was spun off to officially create Walt Disney Feature Animation as a separate subsidiary of the company, and in 1995 it came back to Burbank when its new home opened.

 The new studio is a colorful architectural landmark, adorned by a 122-foot-tall version of the Fantasia Sorcerer's hat, which once housed the office of Roy Disney, former head of Walt Disney Animation Studios.
 It also displays the word "ANIMATION" on giant letters on its south side to passersby on the Ventura Freeway.

-In 2009, following the death of Roy Disney, the building was renamed and rededicated in his honor by Disney president and CEO, Bob Iger.
+In 2010, following the death of Roy Disney in 2009, the building was renamed and rededicated in his honor by Disney president and CEO, Bob Iger.

-ABC Studios Building
+ABC Building

-After Disney's purchase of ABC in 1996, a new headquarters for the television network was constructed across Riverside Drive next to the Walt Disney Feature Animation Building.
+After Disney's purchase of ABC in 1996, a new West Coast headquarters for the television network was constructed across Riverside Drive next to the Animation Building.
 The ABC building was designed by Aldo Rossi and is connected to the lot by a blue serpentine bridge that crosses over Riverside Drive.
-The ABC building also houses the offices of other subsidiaries such as ABC, ABC Signature and Walt Disney Studios Motion Pictures.